 According to Deloitte's annual industry report, robotics and automation are considered the top disruptive force and competitive advantage for organizations in the year to come.
 But only 39% of companies are using it today.

-So how can logistics companies better implement the potential of robotic process automation?
+So how can logistics companies better implement the potential of automation?

 Supply chain management is already an area of enormous potential for automation, as many of the processes involve repetitive and repeatable tasks.

 Determining the estimated time of arrival (ETA) of freight is a complex, resource-intensive process.

 It’s complex because the delivery of freight from one side of the world to the other can involve a network of trains, tracks, ocean carriers, and air providers.

 It’s resource-intensive because in some of the largest logistics firms in the world, tracking ETA and notifying the relevant persons is done manually.

 Think about the delivery of fabric from a factory that’s 200 km away in Bangkok, Thailand, that’s due for arrival in Copenhagen, Denmark.

 Normally, a package like this is delivered by a combination of partners with different tracking systems.
 If customers are depending on the delivery of this cargo to keep their production line moving, delays can cause bottlenecks, so they have to be notified.

 This information is constantly changing and requires tracking through complex excel sheets.
 Step by step, a person will monitor third-party systems to get information on where the cargo is, when and where it will be unloaded, the route it’s taking, and the ETA.
 All this information is entered into your system.